cdapio/cdap/cdap-docs/admin-manual/source/5-installation/cloudera/cm-4-upgrading.rst

 -------------------------
 **Note:** Apps need to be both recompiled and re-deployed.

-When upgrading from 2.8.0 to 3.0.0, the CDAP Web-App role has been replaced by the CDAP-UI role.
+When upgrading from 2.8.0 to 3.0.0, the CDAP Web-App role has been replaced by the CDAP UI role.
 After starting the 3.0 services for the first time:

-   - From the CDAP Instances page, select "Add Role Instances", and choose a host for the CDAP-UI role.
+   - From the CDAP Instances page, select "Add Role Instances", and choose a host for the CDAP UI role.

    - From the CDAP Instances page, check the CDAP-Web-App role, and select "Delete" from the Actions menu.